sxzhang25/sxzhang25.github.io/_posts/2021-01-06-what-happened-in-2020.md

 There isn't really any criteria for what makes it onto the list other than the fact that I still remember it.
 Certain things will surely get left out just by that virtue, which I unfortunately can't amend too much at this point.
 There's <a href="https://www.livescience.com/24836-mystery-memory-recall.html">a theory in neuroscience</a> that memories are vulnerable to being overwritten every time we recall them, and this phenomenon occurs more often as we grow older.
 Perhaps my motivation for recording these things is simply to preserve some degree of consistency and integrity to my life.
 Or maybe I'm just procrastinating (more likely the case).

 <h3>january</h3>
-- US-Iran tensions almost boil over after <a href="https://www.nytimes.com/2020/01/11/us/politics/iran-trump.html">an air strike on a top Iranian general.</a>
+- US-Iran tensions almost boil over after an <a href="https://www.nytimes.com/2020/01/11/us/politics/iran-trump.html">air strike kills a top Iranian general.</a>
 - Turned in the exams and projects that would conclude my best semester of college, and also the last normal one.
 - A friend messages a group chat about news of a novel coronavirus discovered in Wuhan, China.
 Princeton establishes quarantine restrictions on students returning to campus from China.
 - My post-finals trip to Puerto Rico falls through due to a <a href="https://www.usgs.gov/news/magnitude-64-earthquake-puerto-rico">magnitude 6.4 earthquake</a> that struck the southwest portion of the island.
 Instead I visited a high school friend in NYC.